Veni Markovski was born 1968 in Skopie, Macedonia. He started working on the Internet in

 He served as a member of the Board of Trustees of the Internet Society (2002-2007),

-and on the Board of Directors of the Computers Professionals for Social Responsibility (2003-2005).
+the Internet Society of New York (2007-2010), and on the Board of Directors of the Computers Professionals for Social Responsibility (2003-2005).

 Veni Markovski was Project Manager of UNDP projects for support of e-government